 Yes, another baby product at the top of this review.
 Truth be told, as the pandemic has progressed, UV light sanitizers on Amazon seem to be perpetually out of stock, not powerful enough to disinfect anything, or fail to list their wattage or lumen output.
 Point being, if you want to buy something that actually works, you’re mostly stuck with baby products.
 Luckily, Grownsy’s UV sanitizing box uses Philips G5 germicidal UV bulbs; read the technical specs here.
 This bulb, while 8W, puts out 2.4W of UV-C light, which is sufficient radiation output to disinfect your devices.

-Portable UV light sanitizers are potentially the least ‘airtight’ version of a UV light sanitizer you can buy, simply because the amount of time and distance you spend hovering the wand over any part of a given surface is going to be variable.
+A UV light sanitizing wand is potentially the least ‘airtight’ version of an ultraviolet light sanitizer you can buy, simply because the amount of time and distance you spend hovering the wand over any part of a given surface is going to be variable.
 For example, if a portable light sanitizer advertises that it kills 99% of germs in 10 seconds if you hold it within 6 inches of the surface—let’s say it’s an airplane seat back tray table—surely they’re only referring to the part of the surface that the wand is shining on.

-No portable UV light sanitizer is going to be able to cover an entire airplane seat back tray table.
-To do that, you would have to incrementally move it along the surface staying within the recommended distance, covering each portion of the tray table for the recommended amount of time.
+So to cover an entire airplane seat back tray table, you would have to incrementally move it along the surface staying within the recommended distance, covering each portion of the tray table for the recommended amount of time.
 And you have to keep track of how much time you’re spending on each portion of the tray table.
 Ultimately, you may spend 2 to 3 minutes disinfecting the tray table, as well as compromising your dignity in front of your fellow airplane passengers.

 That said, handheld UV light sanitizers do work if used appropriately.
 And they are useful in certain circumstances—for example, disinfecting silverware at a restaurant, disinfecting your phone in a pinch, or otherwise disinfecting small objects that can be illuminated all at once by the device.